ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 # Section 4: Get commercial-paper if you don't already have it

-If you already have commercial-paper in VSCode from the previous lab, you can skip this section.
-If not, then follow the steps outlined in the VSCode Part 2 lab, section 2 to clone the `fabric-samples-cp` repo.
+If you already have `commercial-paper` in VSCode from the previous lab, you can skip this section.
+If not, then follow the steps outlined in the VSCode Part 2 lab, section 2 to clone the `fabric-samples-cp` repo and add the `commercial-paper` package to your VSCode Workspace.

 Now you are ready to setup the Hyperledger Fabric runtime in development mode and setup the smart contract debugging session.

-# Section 5: Setup Debug Smart Contract in Development Mode
+# Section 5: Setup Debug Smart Contract in Development Mode (**These instructions have been modified for IBM Blockchain Platform Extension v1.0.3**)

 The VSCode IBM Blockchain Platform Extension provides an integrated `Debug Smart Contract` experience with VSCode's build-in debugger.
 It is a powerful tool in digging deeper into your smart contract code stack, and can be extremely useful in your smart contract development work flow.
 Using the debug feature will allow you to efficiently test out updates to your smart contract against a local Hyperledger Fabric running in development mode, without having to re-package, re-install and upgrade your smart contract manually with every change.
 Now, let's get into setting up the debug environment.